The Love Bug (1925 film)

 The Love Bug is a 1925 short silent comedy film directed by Robert F. McGowan.
-It was the 37th Our Gang short subject released.
+It was the 37th Our Gang short subject to be released.

 Plot

 Farina, Joe and Mickey are all struck by the love bug.
 After several problems, they go to the beauty salon, where Pineapple works and proceed to make shambles of it.
 The police arrive and arrest them, but Grandma (Florence Lee) comes to their rescue.